EduardoMatos05/ProyectoFIS/product/innovation.md

 <br>

-**The efficient email filtering capability:** The ability to organize specific emails based on a personalized search where the user can choose keywords related to their interests such as meetings, events, scholarships, or any other type of message they want to prioritize.
+- **The efficient email filtering capability:**
+  - The ability to organize specific emails based on a personalized search where the user can choose keywords related to their interests such as meetings, events, scholarships, or any other type of message they want to prioritize.

+- **Notification customization:**
-**Notification customization:** Allows users to tailor notifications to their individual preferences and needs, ensuring they don't miss any relevant informational messages and facilitating a better interaction.
+  - Allows users to customize notifications to their individual preferences and needs, ensuring they don't miss any relevant informational messages and facilitating a better interaction.